 All applications for bail start in the Magistrates Court in Queensland or the Local Court in New South Wales.
 And for all matters, you only get one shot at bail.

-If your application for bail is unsuccessful, you will need to either bring a further application in the Supreme Courts of either State or you will have the tricky task of finding some new material related to the case which will allow you try again in the Magistrates or Local Court.
+If your application for bail is unsuccessful, you will need to either bring a further application in the Supreme Courts of either State or you will have the tricky task of finding some new material related to the case which will allow you try for another bail hearing in the Magistrates or Local Court.

 The concept is one which requires the applicant for bail to show that in this second application for bail, there is information or material in support of that application which is relevant and obviously different to what was relied upon when the first application for bail was made.

-Many practitioners make the mistake of proceeding with a second application after simply speaking to the client and without carefully reviewing the first one in order to ensure that what they rely on supports bail and is clearly different to what was said on the first occasion.
+Many practitioners make the mistake of proceeding with a second application after simply speaking to the client and without carefully reviewing the previous bail.
+This should be done to ensure that what they rely on in fact supports bail and is clearly different to what was said on the first occasion.

 At McMillan Criminal Law we have achieved a great deal of success by actually obtaining the transcript of the submissions made and decision rendered when the first application was made.
 That way, there can be no suggestion that what we tell the court isn't materially different from what was said previously.